dev126712/aiops-log-analysis/README.md

 This project demonstrates a proactive AIOps pipeline.
 It consists of a modular Linux-based user management system Icreated in bash that stimulates real-time telemetry, paired with a Machine Learning engine that detects system anomalies.

 #### Why bash script?
 - To demonstrate my bash skill like reading files, create files, delete content from a files, trigger a script         from a other script.
+Other example can be a bash script that check the heaklth of a machine and send alert to Slacks if the AI feels an anomaly and something is about to break and automate the script to run like every 5 minutes automated with the cron deamon on linux based machine.

-The goal is to move from reactive monitoring (waiting for things to break) to predictive observability (identifying unusual patterns before they cause downtime).
+In this project the goal is to move from reactive monitoring (waiting for things to break) to predictive observability (identifying unusual patterns before they cause downtime).
 ## Bash Script:
 ```` bash
 ./main.bash user.txt